 Generic drugs should be dispensed when preferred.
 If the use of a particular brand name non-preferred drug becomes medically necessary as determined by the provider, PA must be obtained through the standard PA process.

-New to market drugs
+New to Market Drugs

-Newly approved drug products will not normally be placed on the formulary during their first six months on the market.
+Newly approved drug products won't normally be placed on the formulary during their first six months on the market.
 During this period, access to these medications will be considered through the PA process.